Binay005X/SQL_Retail_sale/README.md

 # Findings

-- **Project Overview**: Conducted a comprehensive retail sales analysis using SQL to derive actionable insights for business optimization.
-The project involved database setup, data cleaning, exploratory data analysis, and addressing key business questions.

-- **Data Cleaning**: Identified and removed 13 rows with missing values to ensure data accuracy and reliability.

 - **Sales Performance**: Analyzed daily sales trends, identifying peak sales periods and contributing factors.
 For example, the best-selling month in 2022 was July with an average sale of approximately 541.34, and in 2023, it was February with an average sale of approximately 535.53.

 - **Customer Insights**: Identified top 5 customers contributing significantly to revenue, with Customer ID 3 leading at 38,440 in total sales.
 This data was leveraged to enhance customer retention strategies.